rodolfovictor/rockverse/backlog.md

   - Export raw complex data into real and imaginary components.
   - Modify the copy function to implement a fast chunk-by-chunk method if the chunk shapes are the same.
   - Implement hashing.
+  - Import raw boolean
+  - Export raw boolean to Fiji as 0-255 uint8

 - Orthogonal slices
   - Add scale bar.